Redru: Club career

 Born in Seville, Andalusia, Redru joined Real Betis' youth setup in 2012, from Calavera CF. On 12 May 2017, while still a junior, he renewed his contract until 2021.

 Redru made his senior debut with the B-team on 6 November 2016, starting in a 2–1 Tercera División home win against CD Utrera.
 He scored his first goal the following 2 April, netting the equalizer in a 1–1 home draw against UB Lebrijana.

 Redru made his first team debut on 24 October 2017, playing the full 90 minutes in a 2–1 away win against Cádiz CF, for the season's Copa del Rey.
 The following 4 May, he was loaned to Elche CF in the third division until the end of the play-offs.

 On 22 January 2019, Redru's loan was terminated, and he moved to Racing de Santander also in a temporary deal just hours later.

-On 16 July 2019, Betis announced the transfer of Redru to third division side Marbella FC.
+On 16 July, he signed a permanent deal with third division side Marbella FC.

+On 9 July 2021, after suffering relegation, Redru agreed to a deal with Segunda División RFEF side CD Eldense.
+On 14 August 2022, after helping the club to achieve promotion to Primera Federación, he joined UE Cornellà also in that division.

+On 28 June 2023, Redru signed for fellow third division side AD Ceuta FC.
+Roughly one year later, he renewed his contract until 2026.